nluong9/amazon-cognito-domain-distribution/README.md

 - Stack `CREATE`
   1. Returns the DNS name of the CloudFormation distribution.
 - Stack `UPDATE`
   1. Returns the DNS name of the CloudFormation distribution.
-Returns "DELETED" if the UPDATE involved deleting the User Pool domain.
+Returns an empty string ("") if the UPDATE involved deleting the User Pool domain.
 - Stack `DELETE`
   1. No operation is performed.

-### Return Values
-#### Fn::GetAtt
-The `Fn::GetAtt` intrinsic function returns a value for a specified attribute of this custom resource.
-This custom resource currently only returns one attribute.
-For more information about using the Fn::GetAtt intrinsic function, see [Fn::GetAtt](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html).
-- `CloudFrontDistributionDomainName`
-    - The DNS name of the CloudFront distribution associated with the Cognito User Pool domain, such as d111111abcdef8.cloudfront.net.

 ### To Do
-1. Configure cross-region Cognito clients.
+1. Expose configuration for cross-region Cognito interactions.
 As of March 2020, Amazon Cognito is available in 12 commercial regions.

 ## References
 Using Your Own Domain for the Hosted UI - https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-add-custom-domain.html